 Other – Heated, Driers, And Separate Toilets

 Definition.
 A bidet (pronounced biday) is a device that sprays water upward while one sits on a toilet seat.
-The spray is aimed at your private parts in such a way that it cleans your bottom thoroughly and quickly.
+The spray is aimed at your anal area so that it cleans your bottom thoroughly and quickly.

 Bidets are used more in Europe and in the Middle East than they are in America.
 However, they are gaining popularity in America as more people discover their benefits.

 - A traditional bidet is a separate toilet that sits next to a regular toilet.
-They are costly, require a separate water supply and drain, and take up more space.
+They are costly, require a separate water supply and drain, and take up a lot of space.